Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Related works

 \textbf{Thinking with Images.} A growing line of research~\citep{openai-o3,zheng2025deepeyes,wang2025traceable,wang2025vgr,fan2025grit} explores how multi-modal models improve reasoning by performing explicit visual operations such as cropping, zoom-in, and region selection, thereby producing intermediate evidence that is consumed within the reasoning chain.
 OpenAI-o3~\citep{openai-o3} formalizes “thinking with images,” while DeepEyes~\citep{zheng2025deepeyes} shows end-to-end RL can incentivize image–tool reasoning, and TreeBench~\citep{wang2025traceable} provides methodology for traceable, box-level evidence.
 These advances demonstrate the promise of evidence-centric visual reasoning but are largely image-centric.
 Extending to videos adds challenges in temporal consistency, motion, and fine-grained event alignment.
-VITAL~\citep{thinkingwithvideos} adapts the paradigm via an agent-based, tool-augmented RL pipeline, yielding gains but relying on external orchestration.
-In contrast, our single-model framework “thinks with frames,” directly emitting timestamped crops and bounding boxes as evidence without complex tool pipelines.
+Several concurrent works discussed in Appendix~\ref{sec:ap_related} like VITAL~\citep{thinkingwithvideos} and Conan~\citep{ouyang2025conan} adapt the paradigm via an agent-based, tool-augmented RL pipeline, yielding gains but relying on external orchestration.
+In contrast, our framework “thinks with frames” in a single round of inference, directly emitting timestamped crops and bounding boxes as evidence without complex tool pipelines.